ExaWorks/psij-python/README-testing.md

 `psij-ci-setup`.

-Testing with the CI runner
+Testing with the CI Runner
 ==========================

 The CI runner is a convenience script which can clone the PSI/J